helloravi/helloravi.github.io/_posts/2016-09-13-my-favourite-story.markdown

  about the silly worry of feeding himself.

- Determined with the message from God, he completely ignores his hunger and just focusses on his tapas Two days pass by and he is extremely hungy.
-Five days pass by he is weak.
+ Determined with the message from God, he completely ignores his hunger and just focusses on his tapas.
+Two days pass by and he is extremely hungy.
+Five days pass by and he is weak.
 Seven days pass by and he starts moaning.
 He does not have the energy to gather food and he cannot bear the hunger.

- A Yogi how is passing by hears his moaning and takes pity on him.
+ A Yogi who is passing by hears his moaning and takes pity on him.
 He feeds this moaning man and enquires about his situation The Sannyasi narrates the whole story of the wolf and the lion and the message from God.
 The Yogi responds:
  "It is definitely a message from God.
 But why did you choose to be the crippling